Best Maui Beaches in Hawaii: 2026 Guide to Parking, Snorkeling, & Safety

 • Take a beach walk along the wide shoreline

-Why it’s great: Once named “America’s Best Beach,” D.T.
+Why it’s great: Named “America’s Best Beach” in 2006, D.T.
 Fleming is both scenic and action-packed.
 It’s perfect if you want a mix of beauty, adventure, and family fun on Maui Hawaii beaches.

 Napili Bay